oeholmen/UVIScript/Tweaksynth/README.md

 ## Synth overview

 Tweak Synth is built in UVI Falcon, using a signal flow and parameters that are typical of classic analog synths.
 The synths have two oscillators, and a noise generator, except the 3 Osc Analog, that has three oscillators and a sub oscillator.
-The synth is divided into six sections: Patchmaker, Twequencer, Synthesis, Filter, Modulation, Effects.
-Switching between sections is done using the buttons above the mixer.
-The mixer section is always visible, and also features an on/off button for the Falcon arpeggiator.
+The synth is divided into six pages: Patchmaker, Twequencer, Synthesis, Filter, Modulation and Effects.
+Switching between pages is done using the buttons above the mixer.

+### Mixer

+The mixer section is always visible for easy access to global parameters.
+Here you find levels for the oscillators, unison settings, play mode (poly/mono/glide) and noise type or sub waveform.
+It also features an on/off button for the Falcon arpeggiator for easy access.

 ### Synthesis section

-The synthesis section contains the oscillators for editing waveform, pitch, stereo/unison, vibrato and amplitude envelope.
+The synthesis section contains the oscillators for editing waveform, pitch, vibrato and amplitude envelope.

 ### Filter section

 The filter section contains two filters, a lowpass 24, and a highpass filter.
-The filter envelope has a few different targets, in addition to both filters.
-There are some variations here depending on whether the wavetable or analog version is used.
+The filter envelope has a few different modulation targets, in addition to both filters.
+There are some variations here depending on whether the wavetable, analog or additive version of the synth is used.

 ### Modulation section

 The modulation section contains an LFO that can be assigned to a number of different targets.
 It is possible to override filter modulation for the noise oscillator, if this should be treated separatly.
 By default, the settings for the LFO is shared by all oscillators, but it is possible to use different settings for each oscillator.
 This option can be selected directly to the left of the waveform select menu.
 If a widget has different settings for each oscillator, the widget will be locked when "All" oscillators are selected, to avoid unintended changes.
+The 3 Osc Analog synth cannot have individual LFO settings per oscillator.

 ### Effects section

 Here you find a selection of useful effects for easy access.
 These are standard Falcon effects, so effects can easily be added, replaced, or edited in Falcon.
+Effects can easily be bypassed if you want to listen to the dry sound.

 ### Envelopes

 By default, the settings for the envelopes are shared by all oscillators, but it is possible to use different settings for each oscillator.
 This option can be selected directly to the left of the attack knob.
 If a widget has different settings for each oscillator, the widget will be locked when "All" oscillators are selected, to avoid unintended changes.
-The 3 Osc Analog cannot have different envelopes per oscillator.
+The 3 Osc Analog synth cannot have individual envelopes per oscillator.

 ## Tweak Synth

-The two sections that makes Tweak Synth different is Patchmaker and Twequencer.
+The two sections that make Tweak Synth different is Patchmaker and Twequencer.
 This is where you can create new presets from presets you made yourself, or from scratch.
 The two sections use the same alogithms to create new patches, but they differ in approach.

 ### Patchmaker

-The patchmaker is where you create new patches instantly, with the click of a button.
+Patchmaker is where you create new patches instantly, with the click of a button.
 This is also where any snapshots you add are stored.

 #### Snapshots